stevencohn/OneMore/README.md

 course you should edit immediately.
 If your custom styles has a style named exactly "Caption" then that style will be applied, otherwise, a default caption style is used.

-The Resize command can be used to resize a selected image or all images on the page.
-When only one image is selected, you can resize by percentage, absolute size - optionally maintaining aspect ratio, or to a preset width - maintaining aspect ratio for height.
-If no images are selected then only the preset width (and calculated height) can be used and that will be applied to all images.
+The Resize command can be used to resize images on the page.
+If one image is selected then you can resize by percentage, absolute size, or to a preset width with aspect ratio maintained.
+If more than one image is selected, or no images are selected, then you can resize them all to a preset width.
 The preset width is saved so you don't need to keep entering it if you have a width you typically use.

 <a name="nameUrls"></a>